-Six killed in Sacramento shooting as police report at least 15 victims

-Sacramento shooting: Six killed as police report at least 15 victims
+Sacramento shooting: Six killed as police report at least nine wounded

 Police reported at least 15 victims from the shooting